 My efficiency has gone through the roof!
 I'm now finishing work at 6 pm rather than the 8 pm finish I always used to do.

 Stelios, Marketing Consultant, London

 What's the proof?

 Vedic meditation leads to a 0.4 (significant) to 0.8 (very large and significant) improvement in intellectual performance metrics such as fluid intelligence, mental efficiency, practical intelligence and creativity.

 Vedic meditation also improves ‘field independence’.
 This results in greater clarity of thought, improved memory, greater organisation of the mind, greater ability to assimilate and structure experience and increased creative expression.

 Greater levels of a deeply held sense of positivity are one of the hallmarks of this technique.

-A study from the University of Wisconsin demonstrated that when you’re consistently feeling positive, your productivity rises by 31%, you’re 40% more likely to receive a promotion and nearly 10 times more engaged at work.
+A study from the University of Wisconsin demonstrated that when you’re consistently feeling positive, your productivity rises by 31%, you’re 40% more likely to receive a promotion and nearly ten times more engaged at work.

 Although initially skeptical, I booked a course with my fiancee largely for her benefit.
 The (rather selfish) benefits I felt I could derive from such a technique was to structure my work productivity better, being an overly ambitious entrepreneur.
-And yet, 4 months on, wow.
+And yet, four months on, wow!
 What an unbelievable difference and improvement I see in the structure of, not just my work productivity, but my life.
 With such a fantastic teacher, and now friend, in Will I am truly blessed to be where I am – a better person, intrinsically and extrinsically more successful and more controlled and focused.
 Thank you.
 I can’t say that enough.